How to speed up your metabolism

 I started my research by reading over two dozen online articles about metabolism.
 I discovered the same information was being passed around, but without addressing the more serious issues related to metabolism inefficiencies.

-To find out more about how metabolism affects your overall health, I read seven e-books on the topic and consulted with two experts: Dr. Gerry Mullin (also known as The Food MD) who is the author of nine books, including The Gut Balance Revolution, and Kate Deering, who is a lifestyle and nutrition coach, former Olympic coach and author of the book How to Heal Your Metabolism.
+To find out more about how metabolism affects your overall health, I read seven e-books on the topic, including Fast Metabolism Food RX: 7 Powerful Prescriptions to Feed Your Body Back to Health by Haylie Pomroy, and spoke with two experts: Dr. Gerry Mullin (also known as The Food MD) who is the author of nine books, including The Gut Balance Revolution, and Kate Deering, who is a lifestyle and nutrition coach, former Olympic coach and author of the book How to Heal Your Metabolism.

 Who it's for?